dewalters1/santaparavia/README.md

 # Santa Paravia and Fiumaccio (SantaParavia.com)
-This is PHP play by email version of Santa Paravia and Fiumaccio by Rev. George Blank
+This is a PHP play by email version of Santa Paravia and Fiumaccio by Rev. George Blank.
+In this version there are some differences from the original.

+Rather than being a direct port from the original game, I have updated it based on a case study provided by Rev. Blank in 2000 which updated the game to a more modern take on the game.
+You may notice a few differences unless you've never played the game.
+One major difference in this version is that all six players can take their turn simultaneously rather than having to wait for the previous player like in the original game.
+Once all six players have completed their turns for the current year, the annual calculations occur and all players are emailed that they can take their turn again.
+The other changes have more to do with calculations and I won't be going through all those changes.
+Suffice it to say, this should be a fun version to play for those who love Santa Paravia and Fiumaccio.

 ## _From the original release in the December 1978 edition of Softside software magazine:_